hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-flat-selects.md

 ## Nitro Flat SELECTs

-A Nitro Flat SELECT is the simplest and probably the most useful and common form of the &lt;select> tag.
-It models the resulting rows as fully named, fully typed value objects.
-The execution typically returns a `java.util.List` of these value objects, though it can also return a cursor or even a single object.

-For example:
+A Nitro Flat Select executes a SQL `SELECT` statement and models the resulting rows as value objects with fully defined property names and property types.

+Flat selects can be parameterized, can include native SQL and also Dynamic SQL.

+Each row returned by the flat select is modeled as a VO.
+The result can return a list of VOs, a cursor with VOs, or a single VO for queries with cardinality equal to 1.

+## Example

+The following query returns rows with values from two tables that are joined.
+A new VO is automatically created to receive the values of the rows:

 ```xml
 <dao name="WebQueriesDAO">